Our missions:

 We are part of a global Catholic movement for the care of creation lived out in our 7-year plan according to the Laudato Si Action Platform.

-An estimated 20.9 million women, men and children worldwide are victims of international traffickers.
-This number reflects those within our borders and across international borders.
-Victims can be found in domestic servitude, commercial sex industry, hotel and restaurant services, sweatshops, construction, agriculture, mail order brides, child soldiers, panhandling, as well as, the harvesting of organs and illegal adoptions.
+Victims of Human Trafficking can be found in domestic servitude, commercial sex industry, hotel and restaurant services, sweatshops, construction, agriculture, mail order brides, child soldiers, panhandling, as well as the harvesting of organs and illegal adoptions.
 This crime will continue to exist as long as the demand is high and financially profitable for the traffickers.

 Human trafficking exists in all the places where CJ members, associates and co-workers live and minister.